enzomanuelmangano/text-localizer/packages/docs/docs/basic-tutorial/js-ts/setup.md

 This setup is for projects where you only want to use the Text Localizer core.
 This may make sense if:

-- You want to experiment with TextLocalizer;
+- You want to experiment with [TextLocalizer](/docs/api-reference/text-localizer);
-- You want to use TextLocalizer on a node project;
+- You want to use TextLocalizer in a NodeJS project;
-- You use a front-end framework and want to use it to handle translations (Note that if you use React or React Native, there are portings already implemented to make your life easier).
+- You use a front-end framework and want to use it to handle translations (Note that if you use [React](/docs/basic-tutorial/react/setup) or [React Native](/docs/basic-tutorial/react-native), there are portings already implemented to make your life easier).

 For simplicity's sake I'll assume npm is used as the package manager, but Yarn is also fine.
 In addition, the tutorial will be made taking into account Typescript, however you can also use Text Localizer in Javascript projects.